 Global Affiliate Program

-- Platform for networking to meet women in a similar field, share insights and experiences, provide support for one another and collaborate on different activities
+- A network of women in similar industries to share insights and experiences, provide support for one another and collaborate on activities

-- Opportunity to organize a group, in your community or campus, that is sensitive to and can articulate the specific needs and concerns of women engineers
+- Opportunity to organize a group that can articulate and advocate for the specific needs and concerns of women engineers

 - Access to resources to conduct outreach activities and encourage young girls to explore STEM